mmmovania/CUDA_Spring2023/README.md

 ## Week 3
 We extend our knowledge of CUDA by getting to know how to pass a large array of data on the device (GPU).
 We also see how to time code on the CPU as well as on the GPU.
+### update
+@Qazalbash (Meesum) has shared OpenCL version of Week 3 codes.
+Those of you who do not have an NVIDIA GPU, you can use the OpenCL version of codes.
+Thanks @Qazalbash (Meesum).